Choosing a winter formal coat for men is one of the biggest sartorial decisions of the year, and as

 as you’ll be able to easily incorporate it into a range of outfits.

-This tailored black Melton overcoat from Mod kings Ben Sherman (above) is the perfect example of a versatile overcoat, featuring a low neckline just crying out for the addition of statement scarf on cooler days or showing off your tie when it’s a little warmer.
+A tailored black Melton overcoatis the perfect example of a versatile overcoat, featuring a low neckline just crying out for the addition of statement scarf on cooler days or showing off your tie when it’s a little warmer.